hanwenzhu/.DS_Store-parser/README.md

 of unique fields.
 See the second link below for the meaning of each field.

 ## Usage
+To list all the files and their properties:
 ```sh
 python3 parse.py <.DS_Store file>
 ```

+If you want more specific usages, see the functions of the `DSStore` class.

 ## More about .DS_Stores
+It's the file that every macOS developer knows (and hates) and any other person doesn't know.
+It can and has led to serious, juicy data breaches.

 Since .DS_Store formats are proprietary, there aren't official specifications and current parsers and formats are more or less speculations.